explosion/spaCy/website/docs/usage/embeddings-transformers.md

 ## Shared embedding layers {#embedding-layers}

-spaCy lets you share a single embedding layer and reuse it across multiple components.
-This is also known as **multi-task learning**.
-Sharing weights between components can make your pipeline run a lot faster and result in a much smaller models size, as you only need a single copy of the embeddings.
-However, it can make the pipeline less modular and make it more difficult to swap components or retrain parts of the pipeline, since all components depend on the same weights.
+spaCy lets you share a single transformer or other token-to-vector ("tok2vec") embedding layer  between multiple components.
+You can even update the shared layer, performing **multi-task learning**.
+Reusing the tok2vec layer between components can make your pipeline run a lot faster and result in much smaller models.
+However, it can make the pipeline less modular and make it more difficult to swap components or retrain parts of the pipeline.
+Multi-task learning can affect your accuracy (either positively or negatively), and may require some retuning of your hyper-parameters.

 ![Pipeline components using a shared embedding component vs. independent embedding layers](../images/tok2vec.svg)